-On December 2, 2005, "General Regulations Applicable to Credit Institutions" issued by the CNBV became effective (amended through December 24, 2009) which include the methodology for determining loan loss reserves.
-These provisions require the creation of allowances for loan losses for each type of loan, providing for the assignment of a rating based on risk (i.e., country, financial and industry sector), payment history and the value of guarantees for each borrower balance that exceeds 4,000,000 UDIS.
-The remaining loans are classified parametrically based on the number of months elapsed as of the first default.
-The ratings are used, among other things, to estimate a loan loss reserve.
+On December 2, 2005, "General Regulations Applicable to Credit Institutions" became effective (amended through December 24, 2009) which include the accounting criteria applicable to banks.
+These accounting criteria also include the methodology for bank loan portfolio ratings.
+These provisions require the rating and creation of allowances for loan losses for each type of loan, providing for the assignment of a rating based on risk (i.e., country, financial and industry), payment records and the value of guarantees for each borrower balance that exceeds 4,000,000 UDIS.
+The remainder is classified parametrically based on the number of months elapsed as of the first default.
+This rating is used, among other things, to estimate a potential loan loss provision.
 However, as in our case, the new provisions continue to allow the loan rating and creation of loan loss reserves based on internal methodologies previously authorized by the CNBV.
-Also, CNBV permits recognition of additional discretional reserves based on preventive criteria.
+Also, the CNBV allows the creation of additional reserves based on preventive criteria.

 We assign an individual risk category to each commercial loan based on the borrower's financial and operating risk level, its credit experience and the nature and value of the loans' collateral.
 A loan loss reserve is determined for each loan based on a prescribed range of reserves associated to each risk category.
-In the case of the consumer and mortgage loan portfolios, the risk rating procedure and the establishment of loan reserves considers the period of time a loan is delinquent, the probability of noncompliance, the severity of the loss based on its balance and the nature of any loan guarantees or collateral.
+In the case of the consumer and mortgage loan portfolio, the risk rating procedure and the establishment of loan reserves considers the accounting periods reporting past due, the probability of noncompliance, the severity of the loss based on its balance and the nature of any loan guarantees or collateral.

-Past-due loans are classified as non-performing under the following circumstances: (1) all loans are classified as non-performing when there is evidence that the customer has declared bankruptcy; (2) loans with a single payment of principal and interest at maturity are classified as non-performing 30 calendar days after the maturity date; (3) loans with a single payment of principal at maturity and with scheduled interest payments are classified as non-performing 30 calendar days after principal becomes past-due and 90 calendar days after interest becomes past-due; (4) loans requiring payment of principal and interest in accordance with scheduled payments are classified as non-performing 90 days after the first installment is past due; (5) revolving lines of credit are considered non-performing when payment has not been received for two normal billing periods or, when the billing period is not monthly, 60 calendar days following maturity, and (6) overdrafts are reported as non-performing loans at the time the overdraft occurs.
+The outstanding balance of past-due loans is recorded as non-performing as follows: (1) when there is evidence that the customer has declared bankruptcy; (2) loans with a single payment of principal and interest at maturity are considered past due 30 calendar days after the date of maturity; (3) loans with a single payment of principal at maturity and with scheduled interest payments are considered past due 30 calendar days after principal becomes past due and 90 calendar days after interest becomes past due; (4) loans whose payment of principal and interest had been agreed to in scheduled payments are considered past due 90 days after the first installment is past due; (5) in the case where a revolving line of credit is granted, loans are considered past due when payment has not been received for two normal billing periods or, when the billing period is not monthly, 60 calendar days following maturity, and (6) customer bank accounts showing overdrafts are reported as non-performing loans at the time the overdraft occurs.

-Under U.S. GAAP, estimated loan losses should be accrued when, based on information available prior to the issuance of the financial statements, it is probable that a loan has been impaired at the date of the financial statements and the amount of the loss can be reasonably estimated.
+The U.S. GAAP methodology for recognition of loan losses is provided by Accounting Standard Code ("ASC") 450 Contingencies (previously Statement of Financial Accounting Standard ("SFAS") No. 5, "Accounting for Contingencies") and ASC 310 Receivables (previously SFAS No. 114, "Accounting by Creditors for Impairment of a Loan"), which establish that an estimated loss should be accrued when, based on information available prior to the issuance of the financial statements, it is probable that a loan has been impaired at the date of the financial statements and the amount of the loss can be reasonably estimated.